LionMarc/smusdi-core/README.md

 These settings are used by the extension method **HttpClientHelpers.AddHttpClientWithClientCredentials** with a *clientName* equal to the name of the configured client.

+> The property *tokenEndPoint* is not required.
+If not set, it is generated from the authority.

 ## Oauth providers / JWT bearer